grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 #### xDS Configuration

-In xDS, the max_connections_per_subchannel value will be configured via a per-host circuit breaker in the CDS resource.
+In xDS, the max_connections_per_subchannel setting will be configured via a per-host circuit breaker in the CDS resource.
 This uses a similar structure to the circuit breaker described in [A32].